Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 - Discuss the concern with the real estate licensee.

 - If the matter is still not resolved, discuss the concern with the managing broker in charge of the brokerage.
 Most concerns are settled by these two means.

-BCFSA can investigate any complaint about the conduct of a real estate professional in their handling of your real estate transaction.
-BCFSA is authorized to discipline a real estate professional found guilty of professional misconduct.
+BCFSA can investigate any complaint about the conduct of a real estate licensee in their handling of your real estate transaction.
+BCFSA is authorized to discipline a real estate licensee found guilty of professional misconduct.

-BCFSA does not have the authority to require a real estate professional to perform under the terms of a contract, nor does BCFSA have any jurisdiction over sellers who have not performed under the contract.
-BCFSA cannot award damages to a complainant from a real estate professional.
+BCFSA does not have the authority to require a real estate licensee to perform under the terms of a contract, nor does BCFSA have any jurisdiction over sellers who have not performed under the contract.
+BCFSA cannot award damages to a complainant from a real estate licensee.
 Those matters may require legal action.